MechanicalRock/mechanicalrock.github.io/_posts/2020-06-11-trusted-web-activities.md

 * A [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest) to provide additional metadata to consuming platforms.
 * [Responsive Web Design](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) to ensure a good user experience across a variety of devices.

-This makes PWAs well suited for integration with native platforms via features such as TWAs.
+This makes PWAs well suited for integration with native mobile platforms via features such as TWAs.

-For a more in-depth article on PWAs, I highly recommend [PWA: Cache me if you can](https://mechanicalrock.github.io/2020/02/25/pwa-cache-me-if-you-can.html).
+For a more information on PWAs, I highly recommend [PWA: Cache me if you can](https://mechanicalrock.github.io/2020/02/25/pwa-cache-me-if-you-can.html) and our [PWA Capability Report](https://www.mechanicalrock.io/docs/case-studies/pwa-capability-report.pdf).

 ### If I have a PWA or native app, why do I need a TWA?

+Now that we know what a TWA is, you may be wondering why you would need to use one if users can access your web app in the browser.
+The answer is that you may not need one, it depends on how you want your users to discover and access your app.

-You may not need a TWA, it depends on your objectives.
-Here are some situations where a TWA could be beneficial to you:
+Here are some situations where they could be beneficial to you:

 * You want to leverage the Google Play Store as a marketing channel, or for acquiring user feedback.
 For example, if you have created a real estate web app and you want to appear in the search results of the Play Store "real estate" category.
 * You want "add to home-screen" behaviour by default.
 For example; apps used persistently, such as a messaging app.
 * You have an existing native application that you want to mix or augment with cross-platform web capabilities.
 For example; if you have created a racing game using Android native code, but the menu and leaderboard is cross platform web code.

+You'll need to assess whether publishing to the store via a TWA is beneficial in your situation.

-### Let's create a TWA!
+## Let's create a TWA!

+Now that we understand what a TWA is, we can go through the steps of creating one and publishing to the Play Store.

 To get started, you will need an existing PWA hosted at a HTTPS web address.
 If you don't have one, you could use a third party one such as [svgomg](https://github.com/jakearchibald/svgomg) and host it with a managed provider such as AWS.